History is Hot, BarNone

-As a “visits by appointment only” joint, timing a visit had previously proven difficult.
-But I was determined to make it this time, smack dab in the middle of a daylong outing with Rob C in Greenwich and Stamford.
-Providing further inspiration to make it happen, was CTMQ friend Caroline who happens to live, quite literally, right next door (but not at the police station).
+As an “appointment only” joint, timing a visit had previously proven difficult.
+But I was determined to make it work this time, smack dab in the middle of a daylong outing with Rob C in Greenwich and Stamford.
+Providing further inspiration to make it happen, was my friend Caroline who happens to live, quite literally, right next door (but not at the police station).

 She’s always giving me grief for not alerting her to my Fairfield County visits.
 So after I posted a note about the day on Facebook, she invited herself along.
 I contacted Jane Flounder who gives the tours of the house and she was accommodating and inviting.
 So finally, after 165 museums, I was going to the Hoyt Barnum House.

 Rob and I had just finished up at the Stamford Historical Society Museum a couple miles away and navigated the one-way streets to the house.
 There is no parking for the house unless you happen to drive a Stamford police cruiser.
-So we parked a few minutes away and were greeted by Jane at the door.
+So I parked a few minutes away and was greeted by Jane at the door.

 Caroline wasn’t there yet, and I didn’t really think she’d care that we started the tour without her.
 She’s a CTMQ veteran, having joined us at three previous visits in New Britain, Norwalk and New Canaan… Anyway, let’s get some info on this place:

 The Hoyt Barnum House is representative of the Second American Building Period, post 1675.

 The people who built this house were the children or grandchildren of the founders of Stamford.
 Their tastes and their sense of relation to England were beginning to change and they were becoming more independent.
 They adopted English architectural styles into a more American mode.